 Prior to HAHI, Standards of Practice (SOP) set forth by national organizations were relied upon- even used as a basis for regulation in some states.
 It's because that's all there was.
-The truth is, those Standards are severely lacking.
-They just do not require the same level of detail, or care as HAHI.
-That means consumers lose.
+They do not require the same level of detail, or care as HAHI.
+That means consumers are subject to a lesser Standard, if those inspectors adhere to them.

-For example, the HAHI Standards require their inspectors to recommend the replacement of systems like knob & tube electrical, Federal Pacific / Zinsco electrical panels, Polybutylene water distribution systems, and more.
-No more vague comments or lazy blanket referrals to others.
-HAHI Inspectors have to understand the systems.
+For example, the HAHI Standards require their inspectors to recommend the replacement of systems like knob & tube electrical, Federal Pacific / Zinsco electrical panels, Polybutylene & galvanized steel water distribution systems, more.
+No more vague comments or lazy, blanket referrals to others because the inspector does not understand something.
+HAHI Inspectors have to understand the systems, and their various risks.

 The HAHI Code of Ethics, by design, assures far better consumer protection than others.
-For example, HAHI Inspectors are required to correct real estate agents who (mistakenly or intentionally) misstate what the inspector has relayed to the Client.
+For example, HAHI Inspectors are required to correct real estate agents who may misstate what the inspector has relayed to the Client.
 HAHI inspectors must operate above fray and look out for their clients best interest above all others.

 HAHI quarterly meetings are a great way to network with peers, and learn more about the industry.
 Meetings are always educational.
 Meetings include either a training home inspection on a nearby property or numerous educational modules.
 Great for new folks, and experienced ones who wish to stay sharp.